After reading all of the great threads in the tutorial section, I decided to post one of my own here.

 -Kroot Parts:

-(I can’t emphasize this enough.
-If you don’t clean off the mold lines your model will look bad even with a good conversion.)
+STEP 1: Clean off the flash.(I can’t emphasize this enough.
+If you don’t clean off the mold lines your model will look bad even with a good conversion.)-Just drag the edge of your hobby knife across your mold lines.
+The blade should be perpendicular to the mold line.

-(Below I am dragging from the forehead to the spines.
+Below I am dragging from the forehead to the spines.
 Always tilt the sharp edge away from the direction of motion)

-If you want your Kroot to appear to be in motion, then you have to adjust the legs.
+STEP 2: LegsIf you want your Kroot to appear to be in motion, then you have to adjust the legs. -Use your clippers to cut the back of the forward leg.

 -Cut an angle almost to the knee.